cyStuff/ContentPatcherProject/README.md

 Updating SDV mods for content patcher.

-If you would like to see a mod reworked
+If you would like to see a mod reworked, please add an issue.